Helping successful kids feel as good as they look on paper.

 About Erin

-Most people click on “About” sections to find out if the therapist might be a good fit.
-Therapists can have similar credentials and experience, but they can still feel dramatically different in terms of fit for your family and child.
-It unfortunately can take some shopping around to find a provider, which is exhausting (even when you are feeling great) and overwhelming (especially when you are in need of care).
+Most people click on an “About” page to figure out whether a therapist might be a good fit.
+Therapists can share similar credentials and training, but still feel dramatically different in practice.
+Finding the right provider for your child can take time, and that process can feel exhausting when your family is already in need of support.

 Many of the families I work with have children who are bright, creative, highly sensitive, or high-achieving.
-These are often the kids who look like they're doing well from the outside while quietly struggling with anxiety, perfectionism, self-criticism, or pressure to succeed.
-I have a particular appreciation for these young people and enjoy helping them build confidence, resilience, and self-trust while supporting caregivers in understanding the challenges that may not always be visible.
+These are often the kids who look like they are doing well from the outside while quietly struggling with anxiety, perfectionism, or pressure to succeed.
+I enjoy helping these kids build confidence and resilience while also supporting caregivers in understanding the challenges that may not always be visible.

 Outside of therapy, I’m an amateur cook with an inexplicable affinity for home repairs, reading, and wandering through used bookstores.
 My wife and I live in South Pasadena and enjoy exploring LA, trying new restaurants, and spending time with friends and family.
 One more fun fact: I’m also a twin.